 - Revenant Zombie: Locke.

-- Save the Princess: What your mission seems to be at first.
+- Save the Princess: What your quest seems to be at first.
+Locke's goals soon grow far more numerous and complicated.
+Tragically, this is the one goal he fails to achieve.

-- Technicolor Science: Revenant features the usual red/health and blue/mana potions codified by Diablo.
+- Technicolor Science: Revenant features the usual red/health and blue/mana potions, among other vibrant potion colors, codified by Diablo.

 - Training Dummy: In the tutorial mission.